Two-Day Getaway to Winona, Minnesota

 Head into the bluffs on the outskirts of Winona for a tasty, innovative meal at Signatures Restaurant.
 Look for seasonal choices, such as lamb chops with ramps or pork ribs with a smoked peach chipotle sauce, along with sides such as bacon-black truffle macaroni and cheese.

-Or opt to sleep in town at Alexander Mansion Historic Bed and Breakfast, where CD players hide in phonographs and the innkeepers make amazing frittatas.
+Spend the night at Alexander Mansion Historic Bed and Breakfast, where the innkeepers make amazing four-course breakfasts.

 Head south of Winona about 12 miles to Great River Bluffs State Park for scenic hikes along wooded bluffs above the Mississippi River.
 Wildflowers dot this 3,067-acre park each spring, with maples and basswoods blazing into color each fall.